vghpe/vghpe.github.io/content/posts/2025_02_22-MediaLiteracy.md

 **Does it work?**

-Well... yes-ish.
+Well… yes-ish.
 The results vary wildly between models, but I think the tagging done by the fancy reasoning models is pretty accurate.
-A Human would still be able to do a much better job if they took their own time to analyse a transcript.
-But the AI is able to do a quite good analasys.
+That said, a traditional fleshy person would still do a much better job if they took their time.

-As a reader tryign to analyze claims, the highlight does help me quickly parse the text, And the summary consitently quite good,  it's apt to see that work a done by an indifferent highschooler rather than someone profesional.
+But as a reader trying to understand the claims, I think the tags and highlights do help me quickly parse the text.
+And the summary is consistently good.

 **Where does it fall apart**